The C Interfaces:

 If the path is not verified and an intermediate element of the path

-does not exist, H5Lexists
+does not exist, H5Lexists will fail.

 The example in the next paragraph illustrates one step-by-step